-During the day, the temperature can be allowed to rise to 70-75F (21-24C).
-Lower growing temperatures are quite acceptable but the plants will take longer to develop.
+During the day, the temperature can be allowed to rise to 70-75F (21-24C) - plants will take longer to develop in low temperatures.
 To get flowers in early July the temperature can be reduced to 65F (18C) after germination (or pricking out if applicable) and two months after sowing reduced again to 45F (7C).
-It is impossible to be entirely definite about this timing because varieties vary in their natural rate of maturity and light levels also play a significant part.
+It’s impossible to be entirely definite about this timing because varieties vary in their natural rate of maturity, and light levels also play a significant part.